rachaeltay/Orbital/README.md

 ## Project Scope
 Web app to allow users to view and create events, and save them to a planner

-A web app designed to allows users to sign up for current events as well as discover upcoming events .
+A web app designed to allows users to sign up for current events as well as discover upcoming events.
 Users can also host their own events and invite others via social media.
 The app updates with real time to ensure that all events are updated.

 ![homepage.png](assets/homepage.png)